The Second Confession

-The Second Confession is a Nero Wolfe detective novel by Rex Stout, first published by the Viking Press in 1949.
+The Second Confession is a detective novel by American author Rex Stout, featuring the character Nero Wolfe.
+The book was first published by the Viking Press in 1949.
 The story was also collected in other omnibus volumes, including Triple Zeck (Viking 1974).
 This is the second of three Nero Wolfe novels that involve crime boss Arnold Zeck – Wolfe's Professor Moriarty.
 In this novel he telephones Wolfe to warn him off an investigation and retaliates when Wolfe refuses to cooperate.
 Though the crime is solved, the ending is left open.

 Plot summary

 Wealthy James U. Sperling approaches Nero Wolfe to investigate Louis Rony, an admirer of Sperling's younger daughter Gwenn.
 Sperling wants Wolfe to find evidence that Rony is a member of the American Communist Party.
-Wolfe is reluctant since he believes Rony has connections to “Z”, a shadowy criminal mastermind who has crossed Wolfe's path before.
-Nevertheless, Archie Goodwin is dispatched undercover to Sperling's Westchester estate to see if he can discover any grounds to convince Gwenn to break off the relationship.
+Wolfe is reluctant since he believes Rony has connections to “Z”, a shadowy criminal mastermind who has crossed Wolfe's path before in the 1948 book And Be a Villain.
+Nevertheless, Wolfe's assistant Archie Goodwin is dispatched undercover to Sperling's Westchester estate to see if he can discover any grounds to convince Gwenn to break off the relationship.

 Present at Sperling's estate are his family, including his wife, his son and two daughters; Rony himself; Paul Emerson, a controversial conservative radio commentator who is sponsored by Sperling's corporation; and Webster Kane, an economist and friend of the family.
 Madeline, the eldest daughter, reveals that she is aware of Archie's true identity, having read about his exploits with Wolfe and nursed a crush on him.
 That night, Archie plans to drug Rony, but when he switches drinks he discovers that Rony's drink was already spiked.

 The next night, Archie offers to drive Rony back to New York, but instead arranges for Wolfe's operatives, Saul Panzer and Ruth Brady, to pose as robbers and waylay them.
 Once Rony is knocked unconscious, Archie searches him and discovers a membership card for the Communist Party under the name of William Reynolds.
 Returning to New York, Archie learns from Wolfe that “Z” has given Wolfe a deadline to withdraw from the case.
 After the deadline passes, the greenhouse on the roof of Wolfe's house is attacked with machine-gun fire, destroying many of the orchids there.

 Wolfe meets with Sperling and his family and explains that while he cannot necessarily prove that Rony is a Communist, he can prove that Rony is a member of “Z”’s criminal organisation, but it is Gwenn’s decision whether he is to proceed.
 That night, while everyone is awaiting it, Gwenn goes missing, prompting Archie and Madeline to search the grounds for her.
 Gwenn is found and reveals that she has contacted Rony and asked him to meet with her so that she can break off their relationship.
 Following this, Archie discovers Rony’s body; he has been hit by a car and moved into bushes away from the estate’s driveway.